-- Know the pipelining and parallel processing of digital filters. - Apply the concept of pipelining, retiming and parallel processing in design of highspeed low power applications. - Apply unfolding, folding and fast convolution in the design of VLSI architecture - · Built the bit-level arithmetic architectures... - Employ the algorithmic strength reduction techniques to VLSI implementation of filters.
+- At the end of this course, the students should be able to: - Know the pipelining and parallel processing of digital filters. - Apply the concept of pipelining, retiming and parallel processing in design of highspeed low power applications. - Apply unfolding, folding and fast convolution in the design of VLSI architecture - Built the bit-level arithmetic architectures.. - Employ the algorithmic strength reduction techniques to VLSI implementation of filters.

-- 1. Keshab K. Parhi, "VLSI Digital Signal Processing Systems, Design and Implementation", Wiley, Interscience, 2007. - 2.
-U. Meyer Baese, "Digital Signal Processing with Field Programmable Gate Arrays", Springer, 2nd Edition, 2004.
+- 1. Keshab K. Parhi, "VLSI Digital Signal Processing Systems, Design and Implementation", Wiley, Interscience, 2007. - U. Meyer Baese, "Digital Signal Processing with Field Programmable Gate Arrays", Springer, 2nd Edition, 2004.